 A gap assessment is optional and is not a requirement of the certification process.

-At least once a year, NSAI visits each registered company to ensure the management system is being maintained and is achieving its expected outcomes.
+At least once a year, NSAI visits each registered organisation to ensure the management system is being maintained and is achieving its expected outcomes.
 During each visit, part of the management system is reviewed in depth.

 Any issues raised at the reassessment are handled the same way as at the end of the registration process.
 When we receive a satisfactory response, we renew the certificate.